githwxi/ATS-Postiats-libatsext/README.md

 # ATS-Postiats-libatsext

-For supporting external libraries of all varieties
+The primary focus of this project is on supporting the use of external libraries in all varieties of programming based on ATS (including ATS-Postiats and possibly ATS-Xanadu in the future).